icaros-usc/wecook/README.md

 # WeCook

-WeCook is a platform for developing/testing/
+WeCook is targeting at becoming a benchmark platform for robotic manipulation and human-robot collaboration research.

 ## Setup Instructions
 **WeCook is supported on the following systems:**